U2EZNeko/PPG-Public/README.md

 - Because sometimes the script cannot find enough songs to fill a playlist, it will try again if it cannot find at least 80% of the SONGS_PER_PLAYLIST.
 It will retry this 10 times.

 - The script is supposed to add used genres to the Playlist Description.
-This works on my PC but not on my VM for some reason.
+This works on my PC but not on my VM for some reason, i had to change 2 lines of code there, check the "Not Working" section.

 - Depending on your database size and processor power it may take a good chunk of time to fetch the unique genres.
 This is expected, not much you can do to speed it up.